jtspingler/kickstarter-analysis/README.md

 ### Purpose
 The purpose of this analysis was to identify trends of multiple campaigns based on factors such as funding goals and launch dates.
 ## Analysis and Challenges
 This data was relatively clean at first.
 In order to identify date trends, we converted the timestamps to dates as well as then extracting the year and month from this date.
+The findings of my analysis can be found [here](https://github.com/jtspingler/kickstarter-analysis) , as well as presented below:

 ![This is an image](https://github.com/jtspingler/kickstarter-analysis/blob/108a4ed89d8059ea826e4c2181063fdd872d9478/Date%20conversion.PNG)